realityforge/reality-generators/README.md

 The framework consists of the following elements:

+## TemplateSets

+A `TemplateSet` is a named container for templates.
+It also declares dependencies on other `TemplateSet` instances and provides a description.

 ## Templates

 Templates are the basic element of the framework.
 They take a model object and emit one or more files